Variables V₁ ← 1 V₂ ← 2 V₃ ← n V₄, V₅, V₆ ... ← 0 (working registers)

 Diagram for the computation of Bernoulli numbers.
 Ada Lovelace, 1843.
 The original Note G — the first published algorithm.
 Public domain.

 Babbage had described what the Engine could do in principle.
 Lovelace specified what it would actually do, step by step.
 Named variables.
 Sequenced operations.
 A loop that repeated until a condition was met.
 A stop.
 She counted how many times each operation would execute.
 She caught an error in Babbage's own earlier calculation.
-She was doing, for the first time in print, what we now call programming — for a machine that ran on steam and punched cards, that her collaborator never finished building, in a decade that had no word for what she was doing.

 Ada Byron aged seventeen, 1832